lookfirst/fallback/README.md

 fallback
 ========

+# This project is very old now.
+If you want something more modern and actively maintained, I suggest you look at [GWizard](https://github.com/gwizard/gwizard) instead.

 fallback provides a nice example web application archive (war) for integrating Spring / Hibernate / JMX / JPA / Ehcache.